Philadelphia, Washington, New York,

 At leisure in New York.
 Again catch one of the many shows on Broadway, visit the 9/11 Memorial at Ground Zero, or pick a museum - Metropolitan Museum of Art, American Museum of Natural History, Museum of Modern Art and many more.

-Another interesting and scenic coach trip, this time to Boston, Massachusetts-a beautiful and historic city.
+Another interesting and scenic coach trip, this time to beautiful and historic Boston, Massachusetts.
 Check in to your accommodation and enjoy the late afternoon to explore the restaurants and bars-and there really is a Cheers Bar-well worth seeking out and enjoying.

 A day or ‘r and r’ with options that include a guided sightseeing tour of Boston with a walking tour of the Harvard University campus, a cruise on a historic harbour and maybe visits to landmarks of the American Revolution-Paul Revere’s House, Faneuil Hall and the Boston Tea Party Ships and Museum.
 Evening at leisure.